 Facebook “likes” and Twitter followers are great.
 But you know what the really smart business owners are paying attention to?
 Online reviews.

 It’s no secret that reviews make a direct impact on business performance.
 Bad reviews keep people out and good ones bring people in.
-To show just how much reviews – on sites like Yelp, TripAdvisor, OpenTable, Google+ Local, Foursquare, what-have-you – are influencing consumer behavior, the results of the new 2013 Local Consumer Review Survey have been released, serving as a call to integrate review management with business strategies.
+To show just how much reviews – on sites like Yelp, TripAdvisor, OpenTable, Google, Foursquare, what-have-you – are influencing consumer behavior, the results of the new 2013 Local Consumer Review Survey have been released, serving as a call to integrate review management with business strategies.

 Here are some of the highlights: